 DEVELOPMENT TESTING

 The Contractor shall adopt agile best practices for integrating testing into each agile development sprint and build.
 The Contractor shall populate the Master Test Plan in VA’s implementation of Rational Quality Manager tool.
-The Contractor shall conduct development tests (e.g. unit, functional, accessibility, system, reliability, usability, interoperability, regression, security, performance, and integration) throughout the development lifecycle (e.g. user story, sprint, build, release) using industry best practices of continuous integration methods and automated regression testing utilities using One-VA (TRM approved tools.
+The Contractor shall conduct development tests (e.g. unit, functional, accessibility, system, reliability, usability, interoperability, regression, security, performance, and integration) throughout the development lifecycle (e.g. sprint, build, release) using industry best practices of continuous integration methods and automated regression testing utilities using One-VA (TRM approved tools.
 The Contractor shall conduct testing related to non-functional requirements (e.g. load, performance, installation, back-out, and rollback).
 The Contractor shall notify the VA at least three days prior to the start of system tests so that VA can observe the testing if desired.

 The Contractor shall provide Master Test Plan data as developed in PWS 5.4.5.1 in the Rational Quality Manager following the templates and data requirements appropriate for each test purpose appropriate to each phase of development.
 The Contractor shall provide test results in the Rational Quality Manager which is the final piece of data that completes the RTM.
 COR and VA PM acceptance will occur through the Rational Quality Manager approval process.